 The San Juan Mountains are among the wildest, most beautiful and inaccessible mountainous areas in the lower 48 states.
 The trail crosses high mountain passes, beneath numerous unnamed waterfalls and traverses fields of verdant wildflowers at elevations that rarely drop below 10,000 feet.
 Large fauna of most every-type inhabit this landscape.
-Our tour operators bike tours offer out of the ordinary mountain biking vacations by delivering cyclists into a backcountry setting far away from accessible trail-heads.
+This mountain bike tour offer out of the ordinary mountain biking vacations by delivering cyclists into a backcountry setting far away from accessible trail-heads.
 Rarely will one see another person let alone another cyclist.

 The idea is to give you an opportunity to pedal some of Colorado’s most remote, fascinating, and inaccessible terrain.It will contain sections of single track, unimproved roads, sections with hardly a trail and everything in between.

 Het boeken van een verblijf in een accommodatie in Telluride is niet inbegrepen.
 Fietsers kunnen ervoor kiezen om 's avonds in Telluride te blijven of om' s avonds terug te rijden naar Montrose (65 mijl).
 Onze touroperator zorgt voor een vroege (7.00 uur) zaterdagochtend shuttlebus($45 - $60) om terug naar Montrose te rijden.